-The report must include a statement giving reliance on the report to Tarion, the project Field Review Consultant (FRC) (see Builder Bulletin 19R - Condominium Projects Design and Field Review Reporting as well as the Builder Bulletin 19R section of this bulletin), the vendor and the builder.
+The report must include a statement giving reliance on the report to Tarion, the project Field Review Consultant (FRC) (see Registrar Bulletin 19 - Condominium Projects Design and Field Review Reporting.

 The report must also include the following statement:

 "The opinions in this report are those of the consultant team.
 These opinions were not influenced in form or content by pressure from the applicant or anyone representing the applicant.
 The consultant team acknowledges that their duty in preparing the report is to Tarion, and ultimately to provide consumer protection to the purchasers of homes in the condominium project."